ykubo82/HybridRL/README.md

-# HybridRL
+# Combining Backpropagation with Equilibrium Propagation to improve an Actor-Critic RL framework
-This is code to reproduce our results on Acrobot-v1 from manuscript: "Biologically-Inspired Neuronal Adaptation Improves Learning in Neural Networks":
+This is code to reproduce our results on Acrobot-v1 from manuscript: "Combining Backpropagation with Equilibrium Propagation to improve an Actor-Critic RL framework":

 To run aecb_acrobot.py, go: